Click the scales for TimsLaw.com homeTimsLaw.com

 Another concern with email is that emails get lost or deleted easily.
 I may accidentally delete your email with the daily spam.
 Or maybe the sender accidentally used a certain key word in the subject line, causing my Email program’s “rules” feature to automatically sort the email into the wrong folder (a folder that I don’t read very often, or that I automatically delete, of course.)

 I may never get your email for a variety of other reasons.
 For example, maybe my ISP’s email server space has filled up.
 When that happens, each and every new email is rejected by my email server until I make some space available.
 I may not recognize that I have this problem until someone calls me to ask whether I got their email.
-This happened to me in 2001.
-I missed a lot of emails before I learned I had a problem.

 Also, maybe my anti-virus program will alert me that your email (or an attachment to it) seems to contain some trouble, such as a virus, and so I will have to delete your email unread.